 All too frequently we dismiss something before having ever even experienced it because of what we have been told from outside influences.
 However, we know it is generally best for us to make our own conclusions based on our own experience.
 Some common misconceptions:

-d) You will not get stuck in trance – it has happened that people have enjoyed being in trance so much that they want to stay there.
+e) You will not get stuck in trance – it has happened that people have enjoyed being in trance so much that they want to stay there.
 This occurs infrequently.
-Should this happen the hypnotist can guide the person out or if left in trance the person will simply fall into sleep likely for 15-20 minutes and awake feeling fantastic.
+Should this happen the hypnotist can guide the person out or if left in trance the person will simply fall into sleep likely for 15-20 minutes and awaken feeling fantastic.

 Remember, hypnosis is a natural process.
 It is a trance state of relaxation and heightened focus where the unconscious mind is more suggestible.
 The reason for this suggestibility is due to the fact the critical factor, a component of your conscious mind is bypassed and because you are more suggestible in this state you have the means to learn at a faster rate at the unconscious level.